jaspector

 A building permit is required for construction of new structures, additions, substantial alterations, and other projects as defined in Chapter 151 of the Bridgeport Code of Ordinances and applicable zoning regulations.

-How do I apply for a building permit in Bridgeport, NE?
+02 How do I apply for a building permit in Bridgeport, NE?

-1. Contact Bridgeport City Hall at 809 Main Street or via bridgeportne.gov to determine whether your project requires a building permit under Chapter 151 and applicable zoning regulations 2.
+To apply for a building permit in Bridgeport, NE, follow these steps: 1.
+Contact Bridgeport City Hall at 809 Main Street or via bridgeportne.gov to determine whether your project requires a building permit under Chapter 151 and applicable zoning regulations 2.
 Obtain the permit application form from City Hall 3.
 Prepare required documents: completed application, plot plan showing structure location and setbacks, construction drawings as required for scope of work 4.
 Submit the application at City Hall and pay applicable fees 5.
 Await plan review by the Building Inspector for compliance with all adopted codes 6.
 Post the permit card at the job site and contact the Building Inspector to schedule required inspections 7.
 Obtain final inspection sign-off or certificate of occupancy upon project completion

-What work is exempt from building permits in Bridgeport, NE?
+03 What work is exempt from building permits in Bridgeport, NE?

-How do I schedule a building inspection in Bridgeport, NE?
+04 How do I schedule a building inspection in Bridgeport, NE?

-Other cities in Morrill County
+Other jurisdictions in Morrill County.

-View all Morrill County jurisdictions →
+All Morrill County jurisdictions →